chiragdeep01/YOLOV7-FACE-MASK/README.md

 You can set up multiple cameras you will just have to add them to this json file.

-Now open up the teminal and cd to the repo and actviate your enviroment and then run:
+Now open up the teminal and cd to the repo and activate your enviroment and then run:
 ```cmd
 python main.py
 ```